orrymr/blog_r/content/post/post/zulu-stuff/2020-07-30-zulu-article-ucele-uthi-bazoboshwa-abasebenzi-bakahulumeni-abazobanjwa-benza-inkohlakalo.md

 4. Who will be imprisoned?
 (Who is it that will be imprisoned)
 5. Who is the speaker of the president?
 6. Who is the head of the department?
+7. Where are these reports?
+These reports are in the news
+8. These reports suspect who?

 ## Zulu